aweinraub19/Semester1Portfolio/README.md

 - Allows the user to remove list items after they are completed.
 - Includes an error message so the user knows when they are using the program incorrectly.

-### Project 7: Simple Calculator
+### Project 7: Random Image Recommender
-**Summary**: This program calculates simple operations (addition, subtraction, multiplication, and division).
+**Summary**: This program provides the user with ideas for their next breakfast.

 **Key Features**:
-- Is able to answer a simple problem using any numbers the user chooses.
+- Displays a picture and description of each breakfast recommended.
-- Uses a while loop so the user can continue until they decide to quit.
+- Allows the user to continue generating ideas until they choose to stop.